On the Welfare of EIP-1559 with Patient Bidders: Lower Bounds

 \begin{proof} Here is the construction for the lower bound (assuming w.l.o.g. that $B=1$): We take $T$ to be large enough so that $\Gamma$ and $\Delta$ that are $o(T)$ are as small as we want relative to $T$.
 In each of the first $T/2$ steps we get one ``red'' transaction with size $1$ and value 1 and one ``green'' transaction with size $c/2+\varepsilon$ and value $2$.
 Notice that as $c>1$ at most one of these transactions can fit into each block.
 Let us look at $G$ which is the number of green transactions that were scheduled during the first $T/2$ steps.

 Case I: $G \le T/4$.
-In this case the total value achieved in the first $T/2$ steps is at most $2 \cdot G+1 \cdot (1/2-G)\le 3/4$.
-In this case consider the case where for the next $T/2$ steps, in each step a new transaction of size 1 and value $2$ enters.
+In this case the total value achieved in the first $T/2$ steps is at most {$2 \cdot G+1 \cdot (T/2-G)\leq T/2+G \leq 3 T/4$.} In this case consider the case where for the next $T/2$ steps, in each step a new transaction of size 1 and value $2$ enters.
 In this case the best that the mechanism can do is get value $2$ for each of the remaining $T/2$ steps and the extension period $\Gamma = o(T)$ for a total social welfare of at most $7T/4 + o(T)$.
-In comparison the optimal schedule with block size 1 would schedule all the green transactions in the first half, getting a value of $2$ every step for a total of $2T$, so the ratio of welfares in this case is bounded from above by $7/8 +o(1)$.
+In comparison the optimal schedule with block size 1 would schedule all the green transactions in the first half, getting a value of $2$ every step for a total of $2T$, so the ratio of the two welfare expressions is bounded from above by $7/8 +o(1)$.